 How did you first learn about CarePort, and what made you want to join the company?

-Congrats on your recent one-year anniversary at CarePort!
+Congrats on your upcoming anniversary at CarePort!
 What do you like best about working here?

 I love the team and mission that we have here.
 We have a great, comfortable, open office environment that leads us to work collaboratively and focus on our mission of improving patient outcomes.

 Many of us have family members that are doctors, nurses, therapists and other health care professionals.
 All of us have people that we love that need, or will need, care.
 Having the opportunity to build products that will make the quality of care better makes an already rewarding profession even more sweet!